yongning0310/tp/docs/UserGuide.md

 ### Deleting an Internship: `delete`

 Trying to declutter your list of internship entries?
-Or perhaps a saved internship application has become irrelevant - maybe you've realised you no longer want to apply?
+Or has a saved internship application become irrelevant because you no longer want to apply for the position?
 Remove the internship entry from Flagship using our delete command!

 **Format**: `delete INDEX`